yash-sharma1/docs-site/docs/faq.md

 Pegged tokens such as BTCB, are 100% backed by the native coin in reserve.
 The reserve addresses are published for anyone to audit.
 A trading pair will be created on Binance.com between the pegged token and the native coin, e.g., [BTCB/BTC](https://www.binance.com/en/trade/BTCB_BTC).

 Large buy orders will be maintained on the trading pair on Binance.com.
-Anyone to convert between the pegged token and the native coin on Binance.com.
+Anyone can convert between the pegged token and the native coin on Binance.com.
 If a buy order is filled, a new order will be placed while an equal amount of funds will be deposited from the reserve address into Binance.com.
 All BTCB supply is 100% backed by BTC.

 This centralized approach is not exclusive to cross-chain atomic swaps or other decentralized approaches, which can also be implemented in parallel.
 There are many atomic swap solutions being developed and we are very interested in those.